mjarestad/Filtry/README.md

 ###Laravel 4 filters

-These filters can still be used in standalone version.
+Theese filters can still be used in a non Laravel application.

 * snake_case
 * camel_case